pvtl/pvtl-logger/README.md

 # PVTL Website Downtime Logger

 Monitors website uptime and sends email notifications for downtime.
+You can view the logs by going to the WP Admin > Settings

 ## Installation into a Bedrock site